crcn-archive/paperclipjs.com/lib/pages/index.md

 <!--PaperclipJS is a virtual DOM implementation that transpiles templates straight to JavaScript.
 All optimizations are done at compile-time. -->

 Paperclip is a reactive template engine that compiles HTML to DOM.
-This means that all optimizations happen at compile time, so you can expect [snappy](http://paperclip-dbmonster.herokuapp.com/) and [efficient](https://cloud.githubusercontent.com/assets/757408/6500910/c1091c90-c2c6-11e4-953c-452ed5717daf.png) user interfaces.
+All optimizations happen at compile time, so you can expect [snappy](http://paperclip-dbmonster.herokuapp.com/) and [efficient](https://cloud.githubusercontent.com/assets/757408/6500910/c1091c90-c2c6-11e4-953c-452ed5717daf.png) user interfaces across web, and mobile devices.

 <br />